 Lack of leverage is a major negotiating mistake many independent pharmacies make when it comes to negotiating their primary wholesaler contract.

 Consider partnering with an organization, like PBA Health, that has expert negotiators who regularly work with wholesalers to get independent pharmacies the best possible contract.
-Through its ProfitGuard service, PBA Health forms regional groups of pharmacies and negotiates on their behalf to get the best overall deal.
+Through its ProfitGuard service, PBA Health forms groups of pharmacies and negotiates on their behalf to get the best overall deal.

 The negotiation experts with ProfitGuard, who’ve negotiated nearly $6 billion in contracts, know what to look for in a contract—payment terms, rebates, contract incentives, as well as the other little (and hidden) contract details that add up to a lot of money.